Ballyroan, Dublin

+Amenities

 The centre of Ballyroan contains the Ballyroan Community & Youth Centre, the Rosemount Shopping Centre, the parish church which opened in December 1967 and which possesses two murals inside by the artist, Seán Keating, and the Ballyroan public library which opened in 1986.
 The library closed in September 2011 and was demolished.
 A new library twice the size of the original was built at the same site at a cost of €2.6 million and opened on 18 February 2013.

 Education

-There are two secondary schools, Sancta Maria College and Coláiste Éanna, and a local Scout Group.
+There are two secondary schools, Sancta Maria College and Coláiste Éanna, and a local Scout group.

 Transport

 Ballyroan is served by the 15B bus route.